-Less is more, even more so in a small space such as this.
-A simplified space and planting with an Islamic garden influence will add that ‘designed’ look the client wants for the space, as well as make better use of what little space there is.
+Less is more, even more so in a small space.
+A simplified space and planting with an Islamic garden influence will add that ‘designed’ look the clients want for the space, as well as make better use of what little space there is.

-The existing boundary stone wall will be improved and repointed and its top levelled, onto which corten steel containers will be bolted and planted predominantly with herbs.
-Corten planters inserted into position will give generous planting.
+The existing boundary stone wall has been improved and repointed and its top levelled, onto which corten steel containers are bolted and planted predominantly with herbs for their scent and health qualities.
+Corten planters inserted into position at both ends of the garden interior give generous planting space.

-The dominant house wall will be dressed with four arabesque patterned wall panels to break up the monolith and the existing grape vine raised higher up the wall and tied to a proper trellis to further reduce the oppressive sensation caused by it.
+The dominant house wall has been dressed with four arabesque patterned wall panels to break up the monolith and the existing grape vine has been raised higher up the wall and tied to a proper trellis to further reduce the oppressive sensation caused by it.

-Various uplights and Moroccan-style lanterns will used to dramatically illuminate the space at night.
+Various uplights, spot lights and Moroccan-style candle-lit lanterns have been used to dramatically illuminate the space at night.

 This project was constructed and planted between April and June 2023.
 Progress has been shared via my Instagram account.